 - Is the siding fully attached and in good condition?

 - Are all wall coverings, flashing, and trim in good condition?

-- Are all attached balconies, decks, porches, railings, steps, and stoops intact and well-maintained?
+- Are all attached balconies, decks, porches, railings, steps, and stoops intact, stable, and well maintained?

 Doors and windows

-- Are all exterior and interior doors in working condition?
+- Do all exterior and interior doors open and close fully and easily?